thelovelab/tximeta/README.md

 transcriptome releases from 2015-2017 can be accomplished in less than a minute.

+# Where the transcript databases are stored

+`tximeta` makes use of the Bioconductor *TxDb* object, which can be saved and re-loaded from an `sqlite` file.
+These are saved in a specific location using the *BiocFileCache* package.
+Since these *TxDb* saved objects can be ~100 Mb, we want to make sure the user is OK with these being saved to a given location.
+Also we want to allow for the situation that multiple users share a *BiocFileCache* location, such that any *TxDb* objects or *derivedTxome* information can be shared, reducing unnecessary downloads or emails asking about the provenance of the transcriptome for a given set of quantification files.

+We use the following logic to specify the location of the *BiocFileCache* used by `tximeta`:

+* If run **non-interactively**, `tximeta` uses a temporary directory.
+* If run **interactively**, and a location has not been previously saved, the user is prompted if she wants to use (1) the default directory or a (2) temporary directory.
+    - If (1), then use the default directory, and save this choice.
+    - If (2), then use a temporary directory for the rest of this R session, and ask again next R session.
+* The prompt above also mentions that a specific function can be used to manually set the directory at any time point.
+* The default directory is given by `rappdirs::user_cache_dir("BiocFileCache")`.
+* The choice of the BiocFileCache directory that `tximeta` should use is stored in `rappdirs::user_cache_dir("tximeta")`.

 # Take a look at the example

 We have a [prototype vignette](https://github.com/mikelove/tximeta/blob/master/inst/script/tximeta.knit.md)